Executive MBA Program Overview, Curriculum and Courses

 What You’ll Learn

-Among a bright and ambitious community of fellow executives, you’ll master competitive positioning, accurate forecasting and valuation, organizational leadership and the ability to anticipate fluid constraints and opportunities.
-In today’s world, technology is as much a driver as an ever-shifting variable—and here you’ll learn to prepare for and overcome the biggest challenges in business.
+You’ll master competitive positioning, accurate forecasting and valuation, organizational leadership and the ability to anticipate fluid constraints and opportunities.
+In today’s world, technology is as much a driver as an ever-shifting variable and here you’ll learn to prepare for and overcome the biggest challenges in business.

-The Executive MBA program provides two immersive experiences - the Global Business Experience and the Innovation Experience.
+The Eller Executive MBA includes two immersive learning experiences that extend beyond the classroom: the Global Business Experience and the Innovation Experience.
+Both are designed to deepen your understanding of leadership, strategy, and decision-making in complex, real-world contexts.

 Curriculum